vkopytin/catalog-example/README.md

 This is example react/redux application.
 Demonstrates how react/redux can be used to build single page application.
-RzJS is used as well.

 It uses [Material UI](https://material-ui.com/) for UI components